Should I tell you not to search for a possible life partner on social networking sites if I found mine on Friendster?

 With just a few clicks of the mouse, lots of profiles showed up.
 I quickly scanned through the thumbnails judging each of them by their looks and age.

-Then there was one thumbnail photo that really stood out.
+Then there was a thumbnail photo that really stood out.
 The guy was in a basketball court, dribbling a ball for what looked like a professional basketball match.
 I clicked his profile so I could see more of him.
-His profile happened to be public!
+His profile happened to be public.

-He looks like a Filipino who grew up in Germany.
+He appeared to be a Filipino living in Germany.
 That´s a plus given that I too am a Filipino.
 There would be a smaller culture gap between us.

 Reading through his profile I learned that he grew up in Germany.
 He´s very good-looking, masculine, and sporty.
 He´s a basketball player!
 He just turned thirty.
 I was interested.